ferdikoomen/openapi-typescript-codegen/CONTRIBUTING.md

 This ensures that your pull request won't go unnoticed, and that you are not contributing something that is not suitable for the project.

-If you are unfamiliar with Github Pull Requests, please read the following documentation: https://help.github.com/articles/using-pull-requests
+If you are unfamiliar with GitHub Pull Requests, please read the following documentation: https://help.github.com/articles/using-pull-requests

 **Your Pull Request must:**